 SPEED MPG GPH 5.0 100 0.05 25.0 3 8.3

-Let's assume this motor is used by a guy who trolls a lot, and 80% of the time he is at the low speed, and only 20% of the time at cruise.
+Let's assume this engine is used by a guy who trolls a lot, and 80% of the time he is at the low speed, and only 20% of the time at cruise.
 This ought to really help with the fuel economy.
 But here is his average fuel economy:

 8 hours X 0.05 GPH = 0.4 gallons 8 hours X 5 MPH = 40 miles 2 hours X 8.3 GPH = 16.6 gallons 2 hours X 25 MPH = 50 miles TOTAL GALLONS = 17 TOTAL MILES = 90 AVERAGE MPG = 5.3

-So even though the motor gets fantastic fuel mileage at trolling speed, and we spend almost all of our time trolling, the average fuel economy is 5.3 MPG, and much more influenced by the rate at cruise than the rate at trolling speed.
+So even though the engine gets fantastic fuel mileage at trolling speed, and we spend almost all of our time trolling, the average fuel economy is 5.3 MPG, and much more influenced by the rate at cruise than the rate at trolling speed.